gorilla/schema/README.md

 Unsupported types are simply ignored, however custom types can be registered to be converted.

-More examples are available on the Gorilla website: https://www.gorillatoolkit.org/pkg/schema

 ## License

 BSD licensed.
 See the LICENSE file for details.